lucianosrp/frame-check/docs/contributing/adding-extractor.md

 ## Overview

 Extractors identify DataFrame column references in various AST expression patterns.
-Each extractor is registered using the `@Extractor.register()` decorator and returns `ColumnRef` objects that the checker uses for validation.
+Each extractor is a simple function that returns `ColumnRef` objects that the checker uses for validation.

 **Location**: `frame-check-core/src/frame_check_core/extractors/`